phillmv/okayfail.com/source/posts/2017-05-01-vba-word-excel-hyperlinks.html.markdown

 ---
 layout: post
 title: How to create relative links in MS Word via MS Excel using Visual Basic
+description: I once had to do a bunch of work in Visual Basic for Applications and wire together a Word document with an Excel spreadsheet.
+This blog post documents all the things I wish I'd found by googling.
 ---

 I recently had to do a bunch of work in Visual Basic for Applications and wire together a Word document with an Excel spreadsheet.
 This blog post documents all the things I wish I'd found via googling.